ammarmoha37/eposides-counter/README.md

 # Episode Counter

-This is a simple web app built with HTML, CSS, and JavaScript that allows you to count the number of episodes you have watched in a Anime series.
-The app stores the number of episodes you have watched.
+This is a simple web app built with HTML, CSS, and JavaScript that allows you to count the number of episodes you have watched in an Anime series.
+The app stores the number of episodes you have watched in your sessions.

 ## Demo